 I am not a big advocate for protein shakes/meal replacements.
 They tend to have far too little nutrients and far too many sugars.

-Thankfully, there are a few plant-based protein powders now on the market that are packed with a huge variety of nutrients, free from common allergens and sweetened with stevia to avoid the sugar overload.
+Thankfully, there are a few new plant-based meal replacement powders now on the market that are packed with a huge variety of nutrients, free from common allergens and sweetened with stevia to avoid the sugar overload.

-Another great option is a vegan multivitamin – here are .
-Personally, I prefer the shake because it acts as a meal replacement and is easily absorbed by the body.
+Another great option is a vegan multivitamin.
+Personally, I prefer the shake because it taste great and is easily absorbed by the body.

 2. Avoid Vegan Food Replacements

 Simply because something has a “vegan” label on it does not mean it is even remotely healthy!
 In general, I do not eat replacement foods like vegan cheeses or meats.

 Eating plant-based, whole-food is the best way to ensure you are getting a variety of nutrients while avoiding the often times harmful/fattening ingredients of processed vegan foods.

 Does that mean you can never have a vegan burger?
 Absolutely not.
 But simply because you can now indulge in a delicious vegan burger does not mean you should on a daily basis.